jmonlong/Hippocamplus/md.md

 ## Converting Markdown into nice HTML pages

 I use RMarkdown.
-It creates self-contained HTML pages from markdown pages that look nice enough.
+It creates a self-contained HTML document that's looks nice enough and is easy to share.

 ~~~sh
 Rscript -e 'rmarkdown::render("document.md")'